MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/nf-d3d11-id3d11device-checkmultisamplequalitylevels.md

 ## -remarks

 When multisampling a texture, the number of quality levels available for an adapter is dependent on the texture format used and the number of
       samples requested.
 The maximum number of quality levels is defined by D3D11_MAX_MULTISAMPLE_SAMPLE_COUNT in D3D11.h.
-If this method returns 0, the format and sample count combination is not supported for the installed adapter.
+If this method returns 0 (S_OK), the format and sample count combination is supported for the device.
+When the combination is not supported, this method returns a failed HRESULT code, i.e. a negative integer.

 Furthermore, the definition of a quality level is up to each hardware vendor to define, however no facility is provided by Direct3D to help discover
       this information.